green-fox-academy/prg-autumn-camp-2018/introduction-to-dom-manipulation.md

 ## Workshop

 ### Exercise 01
-- Get your solution of the first exercise from yesterday
+- Get your solution of the first exercise from the 1st day
 - Create a `scripts.js` file in the same folder as the `index.html`
 - Include `jQuery` and your script file at the end of the HTML file, before the closing `<body>` tag
 ```html